apsommer/SandwichClub/README.md

 # Sandwich Club

 ## Project Overview
-**Sandwich Club** app shows the details of each sandwich once it is selected.
+**Sandwich Club** Android application shows the details of each sandwich once it is selected.

 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
 Although JSON parsing is usually